MEET OUR TEAM

-Karen Lampe is currently owner of Act2Impact, a Dutch boutique firm specialized in impact assessments, after being responsible for impact related innovations at Oxfam Novib in The Hague.
+Karen Lampe is currently the Senior Accounts Manager at The Missing Chapter Foundation, which promotes children’s inclusivity in the Netherlands.
 Karen started working in the development aid industry in 2005.
 Before that she worked for four years at Royal Dutch Airlines KLM in general management, where she was involved in a variety of assignments.
 Karen worked in Asia for seven years for several development aid organizations.
 For four years she worked at Kampung Kids in Jakarta, Indonesia, which focuses on the poorest families in Jakarta.
 Here she was Financial Manager, English teacher and set up craft businesses.
 Following this she worked for four years as project manager at the German Technical Cooperation (GiZ) in charge of EU funded Health and Education programs.
 Just last year, she worked in the Oxfam Innovation Department, with a focus on impact measurement.
 Karen has been involved in Temple Garden Foundation since 2009 and serves as member of the Board of Trustees.
 She holds a Master of Science in Business Administration from Erasmus University in Rotterdam, The Netherlands.
 Karen is married and has two children.